ArtemioUrbina/240pTestSuite/240psuite/NES/README.md

 You can also burn it to an NES cartridge with an UNROM board.

 1. Chop off the first 16 bytes, which contain the iNES header.
-2. Write the remaining 65536 bytes to a 27C512 or equivalent 64Kx8-bit EPROM or flash memory.
+2. Write the remaining 65536 bytes to a 27C512, 29F512, or
+   equivalent 64Kx8-bit 5 V EPROM or flash memory.
 3. Open the Game Pak's case with a GameBit screwdriver.
 4. Desolder the existing PRG ROM from the board.
 Don't desolder the short skinny chips (mapper and CIC) or the CHR RAM.